ProfessionalCommunity Edition

 Match and replace

 Match and replace rules enable you to automatically replace parts of messages as they pass through the Proxy.
-You can configure these for both HTTP and WebSocket messages.
+You can configure and enable these in the Proxy > Match and replace tab for both HTTP and WebSocket messages.
+Burp executes enabled match and replace rules in turn for each message, making any applicable replacements.

 The HTTP match and replace rules include various predefined rules which you can enable to assist with common tasks.
 These are disabled by default.